RaoulNicolaeMarinescu/Heterogeneous_Graph_Visualization_Platform/README.md

 # Author

 Raoul Nicolae Marinescu
-Bachelor’s Degree in Digital Communication
-University of Milan
+Bachelor’s Degree in Computer Science for Digital Communication University of Milan